brianglass/anastasis/files/wednesday_matins.md

 footnote">[59]</span></a> Ps.
 115:6.

 <a href="#_ftnref60" id="_ftn60"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[60]</span></a> Literally Â‘strangeÂ’, with a play on the first word of the troparion, but this really does not work in contemporary English.
+footnote">[60]</span></a> Literally ‘strange’, with a play on the first word of the troparion, but this really does not work in contemporary English.

 <a href="#_ftnref61" id="_ftn61"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[61]</span></a> Appropriately this is the word used by the Mother of God in the ChurchÂ’s text of the *Magnificat*, Â‘For he that is mighty has done great things for meÂ’ (Luke 1:49).
+footnote">[61]</span></a> Appropriately this is the word used by the Mother of God in the Church’s text of the *Magnificat*, ‘For he that is mighty has done great things for me’ (Luke 1:49).

 <a href="#_ftnref62" id="_ftn62"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[62]</span></a> A further series of plays on words, here on the words <span style="font-family:&quot;Symbol Accentuated&quot;">Ã?cronoV</span>Â—Â‘timelessÂ’Â—, <span style="font-family:&quot;Symbol Accentuated&quot;">crÃ³noV</span>Â—Â‘timeÂ’ and <span style="font-family:&quot;Symbol Accentuated&quot;">crÃ³nioV</span>Â—Â‘chronicÂ’.
+footnote">[62]</span></a> A further series of plays on words, here on the words <span style="font-family:&quot;Symbol Accentuated&quot;">ÁcronoV</span>—‘timeless’—, <span style="font-family:&quot;Symbol Accentuated&quot;">crónoV</span>—‘time’ and <span style="font-family:&quot;Symbol Accentuated&quot;">crónioV</span>—‘chronic’.

 <a href="#_ftnref63" id="_ftn63"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[63]</span></a> Daniel 3:51-52.

 <a href="#_ftnref64" id="_ftn64"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[64]</span></a> John 18:22.
-The word only occurs four times in the Bible, here and in the plural at Mark 14:65, John 19:3 and Isaias 50:6, Â‘I gave my back to scourges and my cheeks to blowsÂ’.
+The word only occurs four times in the Bible, here and in the plural at Mark 14:65, John 19:3 and Isaias 50:6, ‘I gave my back to scourges and my cheeks to blows’.

 <a href="#_ftnref65" id="_ftn65"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[65]</span></a> The word *alastor* is used frequently of the devil in the liturgical texts, but it only occurs four times in the Septuagint, three of them in 4 Maccabees and one in 2 Maccabees, where it is used of Antiochus Epiphanes and once of the Â‘avengerÂ’ who will punish him.
-In classical Greek it seems to have originally meant an Â‘avenging deityÂ’.
+footnote">[65]</span></a> The word *alastor* is used frequently of the devil in the liturgical texts, but it only occurs four times in the Septuagint, three of them in 4 Maccabees and one in 2 Maccabees, where it is used of Antiochus Epiphanes and once of the ‘avenger’ who will punish him.
+In classical Greek it seems to have originally meant an ‘avenging deity’.

 <a href="#_ftnref66" id="_ftn66"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[66]</span></a> Matt.
 27:51.

 <a href="#_ftnref67" id="_ftn67"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[67]</span></a> Literally Â‘of the whole bodyÂ’, but the devil has no body.
+footnote">[67]</span></a> Literally ‘of the whole body’, but the devil has no body.

 <a href="#_ftnref68" id="_ftn68"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[68]</span></a> This is the title of one of the best known Ethiopic hymns to the Mother of God.

 <a href="#_ftnref69" id="_ftn69"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[69]</span></a> The phrase Â‘gates of repentanceÂ’ is not scriptural, nor does it occur in any of the principal Fathers.
+footnote">[69]</span></a> The phrase ‘gates of repentance’ is not scriptural, nor does it occur in any of the principal Fathers.
 It is, of course, well known from the Troparion after Psalm 50 at Sunday Matins in the Triodion.
 The nearest biblical text is Ps.
-117:19, Â‘Open to me the gates of justiceÂ—<span style="font-family:&quot;Symbol Accentuated&quot;">dikaiosÃºnhV</span>Â’, and the liturgical text seems to be an adaptation of it.
+117:19, ‘Open to me the gates of justice—<span style="font-family:&quot;Symbol Accentuated&quot;">dikaiosúnhV</span>’, and the liturgical text seems to be an adaptation of it.

 <a href="#_ftnref70" id="_ftn70"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[70]</span></a> This word is only attested once in Greek, from the 7th century writer Leontios of Neapolis, as quoted by St John of Damascus, by whom it is used of the Burning Bush.